 Estimated Chargeable Income (ECI) data facilitates policy-making on a macro level, as well as the assessment of industrial performance.
 Furthermore, the filing of the ECI is one of the annual corporate compliance requirements in Singapore.
 It must be submitted to IRAS, the national tax authority within 3 months after the…Read More

 Your company has to furnish its Estimated Chargeable Income (ECI) within 3 months after the end of its financial year end.
-Administrative concession Companies with a financial year ending October 2012 will not be required to file ECI for a particular year if: they do not earn more than S$1…Read More
+Administrative concession Companies with a financial year in or after Jul 2017 will not be required to file ECI for a particular year if: they do not earn more…Read More

 Financial Year End (FYE) is the end of the company’s accounting period which typically recurs every 12 months.